What Can You Do With a Master’s Degree in Nutrition Science?

 1. Bolster Your Credentials as a Qualified Nutritionist or Registered Dietitian

-A master’s degree is increasingly critical to be a successful registered dietician, and will soon be required by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) as part of the licensure process to gain entry into the profession.
+A master’s degree is increasingly critical to be a successful registered dietitian, and will soon be required by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) as part of the licensure process to gain entry into the profession.
 Even before this prerequisite kicks in on Jan.
 1, 2024, aspiring registered dietitians understand that now is the time to enroll in a top-ranked nutrition science program if they want job opportunities in the future.

 Effective January 1, 2024, a graduate degree will be required by ACEND to be approved for eligibility for the registration examination for dietitians.